gvwilson/thirdbit/src/fiction/arecibo/index.md

 "i'm more glummed by our socials,"
 Green says.
 "still well below redline.
-dunno what genius thought deep space astro was gonna earn the big feels."
+dunno what genius thought deep space astro was gonna earn big feels."

 Black says nothing.
 The others don't know that they are the genius in question,